-We encourage an open environment where children feel free to speak out about their concerns in the knowledge that they will be listened to and their concerns taken seriously.
+We encourage an open environment where children feel free to speak out about their concerns in the knowledge that they will be listened to, in a respectful way and their concerns taken seriously.
 This is a key pillar in our safeguarding policy.